Michigan Minimum Auto Insurance Requirements in 2026 (Coverage You Need in MI)

 Penalties for Driving Without Insurance in Michigan

+Driving without insurance is illegal, and law enforcement officers do not issue a warning for this crime.
 You aren’t pulled over and given a lecture to purchase a policy.
 You are given a ticket, you are charged fines, and you are penalized.

 Fines range from $200 to $500 if you haven’t insurance.
-First-time offenders are usually given a $200 fine, and the fine increases each additional time you’re caught.
+First-time offenders are usually given a $200 fine, and the fine increases each additional time they’re caught.
 Your license is automatically suspended for 30 days, and you cannot get it back without proving you purchased a Michigan auto insurance policy.
 You must also pay local reinstatement fees to get it back.

 Most first-time offenders are not sentenced to jail for driving without insurance.
 However, if you’re caught more than once, a judge might determine you pay a fine and spend up to a year in jail.